 So, here’s a list of 5 steps-

-1. Date – A cheque should be properly dated.
+1. Date– A cheque should be properly dated.
 Writing a cheque without a date may enable anyone to put any date and encash it at their will.
 This may be a big problem in case there is an insufficient fund and you intended the cheque to be post-dated.
-Moreover a wrongly written date, like a wrong year or a month may result in dishonour if the date is past three months.
+Moreover, a wrongly written date, like a wrong year or a month may result in dishonor if the date is past three months.

 2. Name-Write the name of the person or organisation who will receive your cheque in the “pay” line.

-3. Cross the Cheque -You need to make two parallel lines in the top left corner of the cheque and write “Account Payee” if you want the amount to be withdrawn by a specific person or an organisation, who is having the account in the bank.
+3. Cross the Cheque -You need to make two parallel lines in the top left corner of the cheque and write “Account Payee”, if you want the amount to be withdrawn by a specific person or an organization, who is having an account in the bank.

 4. Account Number– Ensure your cheque has an account number and the bank address on the cheque.
 Nowadays it is mandatory that each cheque leaf should carry your name or names if it is a joint account.

 5. Signature– Put your signature carefully on top of your name in the cheque as it has to match the signature you provided to the bank while opening the account.

 Always keep your chequebook in a safe place and never pre-sign your blank cheques.

 Also Read: 12 reasons for Dishonour of Cheque